JonTRichardson/cards-cv/README.md

  - There is a card that is not correctly identified (possibly more than one).
  - The card identification is very fragile : it looks for an exact match for a portion of the card.
-It does abstract suit and rank however.
+It does, however, abstract suit and rank.
  - I've only built and run this on this one configuration of raspberryPi so it wouldn't surprise me if results are wildly different elsewhere. g++ -V reports "gcc version 4.9.2 (Raspbian 4.9.2-10)"